countpauper/countpauper/Angel/Design/Language Design.md

 a start and an end as `[a..b]`.
 Ranges can be inclusive or exclusive on either end `<a..b]` or infinite `[a..]`.
 Membership `@` can be computed on ranges.
 The for-each or for-any operators will iterate over all numbers in the range, but only if the size is not infinite.
 The size is infinite if either end is ifinite or if the set contains floating points.
 In those cases iteration with for-each or for-any will result in an error.
+Ranges are also a pair, like associations, of a begin and an end.
+On top of a begin and end, the range also has a few properties
+* Includes begin
+* Included end
+If both begin and end are integer, then all elements in the range are integer.
+If both begin and end are imaginary then all elements are imaginary and the contents is a rectangle on the complex plane.
+Perhaps a range of N-dimnensional vectors is also allowed this way.

+## Operations
+Operations are a class of expressions that consist of 0 or more elements and an operation.
+These operations can be any of the supported logical, mathematical, or comparsion operations like `|&+-*/<>=`.
+Unlike nested operations of the same type are equivalent to concatenated operations.
+Of course different operations can be nested using `()` in the syntax or precedence.

 ## Conjunction
 A conjunection if expressions is true if all its elements are true.
 The & operator is used for conjunection.
 A conjunection is false as soon as one element is false.
 This is avaluated in a lazy way for performance and for axioms with side effects